chinjon/walmart-react/README.md

 ## :white_check_mark: To-Do's :white_check_mark:

 ##### **REFACTORING**
-As always code, could be much shorter.
-There are a few sections where functional programming and higher-order-function can cut down on the amount of code.
+As always, code could be much shorter.
+There are a few sections in the application where functional programming and higher-order-functions can cut down on the amount of code.